Z-Wave-Alliance/z-wave-tools-core/README.md

         .
         .
 ```
-Notice that this structure needs to be kept for the build step stated below.
+Notice that this structure needs to be kept for the build steps stated below.

 ## Building
 Z-Wave-tools core can only be built from Windows at the moment.
 Find below some build steps, assuming that the location is the root directory specified above: